Mike Bassett: England Manager: Comparison to real events

-Some of the events in the actual Fifa World Cup in 2002 hold similarities to the film.
-Although the tournament was hosted by Japan and South Korea, England like in the movie drew their opening game with a drab performance but this time with Sweden, they then went on to beat Argentina 1–0.
-Although there was no revenge or similarity for the hand of god incident, the penalty scored by David Beckham was seen a redemption following his controversial sending off four years earlier at World Cup 98 following a clash with Argentine midfielder Diego Simeone.
-Just like in the film, England eventually were knocked out by Brazil.
+Some of the events in the actual 2002 FIFA World Cup hold similarities to the film.
+Although the tournament was hosted by Japan and South Korea instead of Brazil, England, like in the movie, drew their opening game with a drab performance but this time with Sweden and then went on to beat Argentina 1–0.
+Although there was no revenge or similarity for the 1986 "hand of God" incident, the penalty scored by David Beckham was seen as redemption following his criticised sending-off four years earlier at the immediate previous World Cup edition following a clash with Argentine midfielder Diego Simeone.
+Just like in the film, England were knocked out by eventual champions Brazil, only that in the film they lost in the semi-finals as opposed to the quarter-finals.

 It was also recalled in 2019, when, in an echo of Bassett's disastrous open-top bus parade at the beginning of the film, Norwich's open-top bus broke down as they celebrated winning the EFL Championship.